General Information and FAQs

 // Where do I submit my entry?

-// Does it cost anything to enter the Leading Lights?
+// What is the cost to enter the Leading Lights Awards?

-All entries cost the standard entry fee of $399.
+After Sunday, June 4, Leading Lights entries will cost $399.
 Credit card payments can be made online when entering.
 Entries will close on Friday, June 30.

 // Who judges the awards entries?